Last year we donated 18,000 gifts to those who wouldn’t usually receive a present on Christmas day. Can you help reach even more people this year?

-Can I donate more than one shoebox?
+Can I donate more than one gift?

 Yes of course!
 If you can give more than one gift, that’s amazing - thank you.
-All we ask is that you only take the amount of tags and shoeboxes that you’re definitely able to donate as we don’t want to disappoint any of our lovely recipients this Christmas.
+All we ask is that you only take the amount of tags that you’re definitely able to donate as we don’t want to disappoint any of our lovely recipients this Christmas.

 We want to make sure every tag gets a gift, so we’re grateful for every donation we receive.
 Please head to your local Dunelm Community Facebook Group and post a message to receive a virtual tag from a member of the team at your local store.

-Can I still donate after the 11th December?
+Can I still donate after the 10th December?